jkeohan/react-intro-to-props/README.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 2min

-Take a moment to update the `CardImage` Component to make use of Object Destructuring.
+Take a moment to update the `CardImage` and `Button` Component to make use of Object Destructuring.

 :thumbsup: Click on the thumbs up when your done.